-Violin, Viola, Chamber Music (Precollege)
+Precollege Faculty:Violin, Viola, Chamber Music

-Karen received both her Bachelor’s and Master’s degrees from Manhattan School of Music where she was a student and teaching assistant of Raphael Bronstein and Ariana Bronne.
-She is currently pursuing a Doctor of Musical Arts degree at the Graduate Center of the City University of New York.
-Ms. Rostron is on the faculty of the Manhattan School of Music – Precollege Division.
-Her violin is by Camillus Camilli (Mantua, 1739).
+Dr. Rostron received both her Bachelor’s and Master’s degrees from Manhattan School of Music, where she studied violin with Raphael Bronstein and Ariana Bronne.
+In 2016 she earned a doctoral degree from the Graduate Center of the City University of New York, with an award-winning dissertation focusing on analysis and performance of contemporary solo violin pieces by American composers.

 Manhattan School of Music Precollege faculty since 1988.